Blood-stained Dove Shell, Columbella haemastoma

 Phylogeny: The Blood-strained Dove Shell, Columbella haemastoma (G.B.
 Sowerby l, 1832), is a gastropod mollusk that is a member of the Columbellidae Family of Dove Shells.
 The genus Columbella is one of seventy-seven genera in this family, and there are eighteen species in this genus.
 This species is also known as the Orange-lipped Dove Shell.

-Habitat and Distribution: Blood-stained Dove Shells are found under rocks and on mud between rocks in the intertidal zone, and to depths up to 15 m (50 feet).
-They are a tropical Eastern Pacific species.
-In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
-They are found only in the extreme southern end of the Gulf of California.
+Habitat and Distribution: Blood-stained Doves are found under rocks and on mud between rocks in the intertidal zone, and to depths up to 15 m (50 feet).
+They are a tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Magdalena Bay, Baja California Sur, along the central and northwest coasts of the Baja Peninsula and north of La Paz, Baja California, in the Sea of Cortez.

-Ecology and Behavior: Sources differ as to whether Blood-stained Dove Shells are omnivorous grazers or predatory carnivores.
+Ecology and Behavior: Blood-stained Doves are omnivorous grazers and predatory carnivores.
 They are preyed upon by crabs, fish, predatory mollusks and shorebirds.
 These shells are gonochoric and reproduce sexually with internal fertilization.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Blood-strained Dove has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: None